cirrax/puppet-libvirt/REFERENCE.md

 Name of the computed profile to return

+### <a name="libvirt--normalxml"></a>`libvirt::normalxml`

+Type: Ruby 4.x API

+For the providers to compare the xml string it needs exact matching. this function does the same for the input as it is done with the output of the dumpxml in the provider. (see resource libvirt_nwfilter)

+#### `libvirt::normalxml(String $value)`

+For the providers to compare the xml string it needs exact matching. this function does the same for the input as it is done with the output of the dumpxml in the provider. (see resource libvirt_nwfilter)

+Returns: `String` the normalized xml string.

+##### `value`

+Data type: `String`

+the xml string

 ### <a name="libvirt_generate_mac"></a>`libvirt_generate_mac`

 Type: Ruby 3.x API

+Returns a MAC address in the QEMU/KVM MAC OID (52:54:00:...).

-compute sha1 hash of all keys concatenated, only the first 6 hex digits will be used
+It computes a sha1 hash of all keys concatenated, the first 6 hex digits will be used as mac address.

 #### `libvirt_generate_mac()`

+Returns a MAC address in the QEMU/KVM MAC OID (52:54:00:...).

-compute sha1 hash of all keys concatenated, only the first 6 hex digits will be used
+It computes a sha1 hash of all keys concatenated, the first 6 hex digits will be used as mac address.

-Returns: `Any` a mac address
+Returns: `Any` a mac address in the QEMU/KVM MAC OID (52:54:00:...)

 ### <a name="libvirt_generate_mac_addresses"></a>`libvirt_generate_mac_addresses`